gabriel-durr/gabriel-durr/README.md

-        my name is Gabriel Dürr, I'm a technology student, more specifically in the area of software developmet
+        my name is Gabriel Dürr, I'm a technology student,  Web developer and cross-platform mobile development student.

+           - I love learning things related to technology and seeing them work in practice.
            - I am currently working on personal projects, focusing on learning and developing my skills 🛸⚡
            - I will change the lives of many people with my knowledge and experience. 🖤